rickellis/BlogFu/README.md

 Really well!
 Just kidding.

 I run my entire blog using one HTML page.
-If the URL contains the name of a blog post it gets shows.
+If the URL contains the name of a blog post it gets shown.
 If the URL is empty it shows a list of blog post titles.
 That page also shows a 404 if the URL has a segment that doesn't correlate to an actual post.

 Blog posts are saved as markdown files (or they can be any file type).
-I'm including [Parsedown](https://github.com/erusev/parsedown) in the BlogFul distro for convenience.
+I'm including [Parsedown](https://github.com/erusev/parsedown) Markdown parser in the BlogFul distro for convenience.
 It's very simple to use.

 There is a [table of contents](https://github.com/rickellis/BlogFu/blob/main/content/_toc.json) JSON file.
 It contains the titles and date of all the blog posts.
 That file can be customized to contain any additional meta data you need to associate with a blog post.